 Effectively Connected Income, after allowable deductions, is taxed at graduated rates.
 These are the same rates that apply to U.S. citizens and residents.
+Effectively Connected Income should be reported on page one of Form 1040NR, U.S. Nonresident Alien Income Tax Return.
 FDAP income generally consists of passive investment income; however, in theory, it could consist of almost any sort of income.
-FDAP income is taxed at a flat 30 percent (or lower treaty rate) and no deductions are allowed against such income.
-Effectively Connected Income should be reported on page one of Form 1040NR.
+FDAP income is taxed at a flat 30 percent (or lower treaty rate, if qualify) and no deductions are allowed against such income.
 FDAP income should be reported on page four of Form 1040NR.

 Nonresident aliens who are required to file an income tax return must use:

-- Form 1040NR-EZ (PDF) if qualified.
+- Form 1040NR-EZ, U.S. Income Tax Return for Certain Nonresident Aliens With No Dependents (PDF) if qualified.
 Refer to the Instructions for Form 1040NR-EZ to determine if you qualify.

 Find more information at Which Form to File.